Don't miss our holiday offer - up to 50% OFF!

 Details That Matter

 Transport wheels on every bench.
 Non-marking rubber feet that protect your floors.
 Padded pull-up grips that don’t shred your hands.
 Olympic plate storage built right into the racks.
-Small touches that make a real difference in daily training.
+Small touches that add up.

-Benches slide perfectly into cages.
+Every SteelBody bench slides perfectly into cages.
 Plates fit snug on bars.
 Collars lock tight on sleeves.
-When everything comes from the same ecosystem, setup is faster, transitions are smoother, and your gym looks like it belongs together.
+When everything comes from the same lineup, setup is faster, transitions are smoother, and your gym looks like it belongs together.

 The Industrial Look